-Trump and the NRA armed white supremacists -- and torched the Constitution
+Trump And The NRA Armed White Supremacists -- And Torched The Constitution

 But, unfortunately, we should not be surprised.

-Since he began his presidential campaign, Trump has embraced the National Rifle Association (NRA)’s toxic philosophy of insurrectionism -- citizens’ use of private guns to influence public policy.
+Since he began his presidential campaign, Trump has embraced the National Rifle Association’s toxic philosophy of insurrectionism ― citizens’ use of private guns to influence public policy.

+The NRA prides themselves on being Trump’s greatest ally.
+Charlottesville is no exception.

 What makes these threats particularly scary is that the NRA’s insurrectionist philosophy has been coupled with successful legislative efforts that allow nearly every racist domestic terrorist to obtain deadly assault weapons.